-Whole grains are important for us to eat because they provide fiber, vitamins and minerals and can even reduce the risk of certain chronic health problems such as diabetes and colon cancer.
-Whole wheat and wheat bran are both very healthy and should be included in your diet as often as possible, but they have many differences.
+But whole grains are important because they provide fiber, vitamins and minerals and can even reduce the risk of certain chronic health problems such as diabetes and colon cancer.
+Whole wheat and wheat bran are both very healthy and should be included in your diet as often as possible, but they have a few differences.

 Function in Foods

-Whole wheat has a greater variety of function and use in foods because the bran, endosperm and germ each have different textures and qualities.
-The bran itself is often taken out of a food product during processing because it does not produce as much of a soft, desirable texture in foods as the endosperm.
+Whole wheat has a greater variety of applications in foods because the bran, endosperm and germ each have different textures and qualities.
+But bran is often taken out of a food product during processing because it doesn't produce as much of a soft, desirable texture in foods as the endosperm.

-The bran of the whole wheat kernel includes the bran, so all the nutritional benefits of the bran are included in 100 percent whole wheat products.
+As whole wheat kernel includes the bran, all the nutritional benefits of bran are included in 100-percent whole-wheat products.
 In addition, the whole wheat kernel has the endosperm, which contains some starch, vitamins and minerals, as well as the germ, which has healthy oils and B vitamins, used for energy.

 Storage and Shelf Life

-Which One is Better
+Which One Is Better?

-There is no concrete answer as to whether whole wheat or wheat bran is better, as they both have comparable uses and nutritional benefits.
+There's no concrete answer as to whether whole wheat or wheat bran is better, as they both have comparable uses and nutritional benefits.
 Whole wheat may be a better choice for one person, while wheat bran may be a better choice for another person, depending on taste preferences and nutritional needs.